Skip to Content

 CEAS – Elementary Teaching

 The Certificate of Eligibility with Advanced Standing – Elementary Teaching is designed for non-matriculated candidates seeking certification to teach at the elementary level.
-This blended program combines online coursework, field experience, and a culminating Clinical Practice, with candidates receiving individualized advisement throughout their studies.
-Students who wish to matriculate at the University — and become eligible for financial aid — may use the CEAS certification as the foundation of the M.A.E. in Elementary Teaching degree program.
+Students who wish to matriculate at the University — and become eligible for financial aid and scholarships — may use the CEAS certification as the foundation of the M.A.E. in Elementary Teaching degree program.

 CEAS – Secondary Teaching

 The Certificate of Eligibility with Advanced Standing – Secondary Teaching is designed for non-matriculated candidates seeking certification to teach at the secondary level.
-This blended program integrates online coursework, field experience, and a culminating Clinical Practice, with candidates receiving personalized advisement throughout their studies.
+Applicants to this program are required to have 15-30 bachelor’s-level credits in a specialized field.

 CEAS Program Options